 Origin: pomace—a pulpy matter from the seeds, stems and skins of grapes after being pressed to make juice.

-History: After harvested and pressed for juice, a goopy grape residue is left behind (mountains of it) and has been the wine industry’s biggest concern regarding sustainability.
+About: After harvested and pressed for juice, a goopy grape residue is left behind (mountains of it) and has been the wine industry’s biggest concern regarding sustainability.
 Traditionally discarded as garbage, pomace these days is sold to gardeners and used for compost.
 In more recent use, the leftover material is ground and milled into a flour-like substance.

 Varieties: 8 based on different wine grapes